Ramkmr/student-performance-prediction/README.md

 - [Contributing](#contributing)
 - [License](#license)

+---

 ## Introduction

-In this project, we utilized machine learning algorithms to predict whether a student answered a question correctly based on several features, including their abilities, the difficulty of the questions, and other contextual factors.
-By exploring various models, we aimed to identify which features are most significant in predicting student performance.
+This project applies machine learning to predict if a student will answer a question correctly, using the provided features to assess relationships and identify patterns.
+By testing multiple models and techniques, we aim to identify which factors most significantly impact student responses, offering insights into student abilities, question difficulty, and other educational variables.

+---

+## Assignment Objectives
+This project is structured to address the following questions based on student response data:

+1. **How did students' ability to answer questions change over time?**
+2. **Did the questions become more or less difficult?**
+3. **Can a model be created to predict if a student will answer a question correctly?**
+4. **Document any additional observations about the data.**

+These questions are crucial for understanding student performance trends and the effectiveness of educational assessments.

+---

 ## Dataset

-The dataset contains approximately 95,000 rows and includes the following key features:
+The dataset consists of two CSV files representing student response data from the years 2021 and 2022, with each row corresponding to a unique student-question interaction.
+The dataset contains approximately 95,000 rows, with the following columns:

+- **student_id**: Unique identifier for each student.
+- **question_id**: Unique identifier for each question.
-- `ability`: The student's ability score.
+- **ability**: The student's skill or ability score, which may change over time.
-- `difficulty`: The difficulty level of the question.
+- **difficulty**: The level of difficulty for each question, potentially varying by year.
+- **answered_correctly**: Target variable indicating if the answer was correct (1) or incorrect (0).

+### Additional Engineered Features
+To enrich the dataset and improve model predictions, we introduced the following features:

-- `year`: The year when the question was posed.
+- **year**: The year in which the question was answered (2021 or 2022).
+- **correctness_rate**: The rate of correct answers for each student, calculated across all questions.
-- `attempts_count`: The number of attempts made by the student on the question.
+- **attempts_count**: The total number of attempts made by each student.
-- `adjusted_ability`: A normalized ability score for the student.
-- `answered_correctly`: The target variable indicating whether the answer was correct (1) or incorrect (0).

-### Class Imbalance
-The distribution of the target variable `answered_correctly` is slightly imbalanced, with 48,669 instances of class 1 (correct) and 46,283 instances of class 0 (incorrect).
+- **adjusted_ability**: A modified version of the `ability` score, adjusted based on prior attempts and correctness.

+These additional features help capture temporal trends, individual question engagement, and adjusted metrics that are more representative of each student’s performance.

+---

 ## Feature Engineering

-During the feature engineering process, we explored the importance of various features using different models:

-- **Logistic Regression**: The features `difficulty` and `ability` were found to have significant importance (both scored around 10 out of 20), while `correctness_rate` showed a lower importance (1 out of 20).
-The features `attempts_count` and `year` were deemed irrelevant.

-- **Random Forest**: `ability` had a feature importance of 0.2, while `difficulty` scored 0.09, and `correctness_rate` was around 0.13.
-Again, `attempts_count` and `year` were unimportant.

-- **XGBoost**: Except for `adjusted_ability`, the feature importances for all other features remained 0, indicating that they had no contribution to the model's predictions.
+To maximize model effectiveness, we performed feature engineering and evaluated feature significance across different models:

+1. **Logistic Regression**: This model revealed that `difficulty` and `ability` were the most impactful features.
+Other features showed minimal influence, suggesting they may not add predictive value for a linear model.

+2. **Random Forest**: This ensemble model highlighted `ability` as the strongest predictor, with `difficulty` following behind.
+The feature importance metrics were consistent with expectations, supporting the role of student ability and question difficulty.

+3. **XGBoost**: In the case of XGBoost, the feature `adjusted_ability` (a transformed version of `ability`) emerged as the sole contributor to prediction accuracy.
+This finding helped us streamline our model by focusing on core predictive features.

+### Data Visualization and Exploratory Analysis
+- **Ability vs. Difficulty**: Scatter plots revealed that as question difficulty increased, the likelihood of correct answers decreased, especially among students with lower ability scores.

+- **Response Patterns by Question**: Most questions had a response count of about 2000, with a noticeable drop in responses for the last four questions (IDs 47–50).
+This anomaly suggests these questions were either more challenging or impacted by timing constraints.

+- **Student Ability Distribution**: We observed that students with lower abilities were more likely to answer questions incorrectly, particularly for the more difficult questions, aligning with expected performance patterns.

+---

-### Regularization Techniques
+## Regularization Techniques

-To mitigate potential overfitting and improve model performance, regularization techniques were implemented:
+To mitigate potential overfitting and improve model generalizability, we applied specific regularization techniques based on model type:

-- **Logistic Regression**: L2 regularization was applied with a penalty term (`C=1.0`).
+- **Logistic Regression**: Applied L2 regularization with a penalty term (C=1.0) to handle potential multicollinearity and increase stability.

-- **Random Forest**: Regularization was achieved by setting `max_depth=10` and `min_samples_split=5`, with `class_weight='balanced'` to handle class imbalance.
+- **Random Forest**: Set hyperparameters to control depth (`max_depth=10`) and sample splits (`min_samples_split=5`), alongside setting `class_weight='balanced'` to address the class imbalance.

-- **XGBoost**: Regularization was enforced through the `max_depth=6` and `scale_pos_weight` calculated based on class distribution.
+- **XGBoost**: Incorporated `scale_pos_weight` (calculated based on class distribution) and set `max_depth=6` to avoid overfitting while handling the slight class imbalance effectively.

+These regularization techniques allowed each model to leverage the available data without overfitting to specific trends or patterns.

+---

 ## Model Evaluation

-We evaluated three models using k-fold cross-validation (5-fold) and calculated their mean accuracy:
+Each model was evaluated using 5-fold cross-validation to obtain mean accuracy, as follows:

-- **Logistic Regression Mean Accuracy**: 0.9994
-- **Random Forest Mean Accuracy**: 0.9999
-- **XGBoost Mean Accuracy**: 0.9989

-The models performed exceptionally well, indicating a strong ability to predict student performance based on the provided features.
+- **Logistic Regression**: Achieved an average accuracy of **0.9994**, indicating strong predictive capability with minimal feature engineering.

+- **Random Forest**: Recorded an average accuracy of **0.9999**, making it the most accurate model among those tested.

+- **XGBoost**: Yielded an average accuracy of **0.9989**, still performing well though slightly lower than Random Forest.

+The models demonstrated high accuracy, reflecting the strength of the features and engineering methods used.
+However, care was taken to avoid data leakage by focusing only on relevant features and evaluating their importance in detail.

+---

 ## Insights

-1. **High Predictive Accuracy**: All models achieved very high accuracy, suggesting that the features used are highly indicative of the target variable.
+1. **High Predictive Accuracy**: All models achieved excellent accuracy, reinforcing the high relevance of the engineered features in predicting student performance.

-2. **Feature Importance**: The feature `adjusted_ability` emerged as a crucial predictor across models, while others varied in importance.
+2. **Feature Importance**: Across models, `adjusted_ability` consistently emerged as a key predictor, suggesting that a student’s ability relative to question difficulty plays a significant role in their performance.

-3. **Regularization Effects**: The introduction of regularization techniques helped improve model robustness and mitigated overfitting.
-4. **Class Imbalance Considerations**: Addressing the class imbalance through regularization and balanced weights enhanced the model's ability to generalize.
+3. **Regularization and Robustness**: Regularization techniques, particularly in Random Forest and XGBoost, improved model robustness and the handling of slight class imbalance, enhancing generalizability.

+4. **Class Imbalance Handling**: By setting balanced weights in Random Forest and adjusting `scale_pos_weight` in XGBoost, the models achieved consistent predictive power across both classes.

+5. **Question Engagement and Difficulty Trends**: The low response rates on the last four questions suggested a potential increase in difficulty or constraints that warrant further investigation.

+---

 ## Installation

-To run this project, you need to have Python installed along with the following libraries:
+To run this project, ensure you have Python installed along with the required dependencies:

 ```bash
 pip install pandas numpy scikit-learn xgboost seaborn matplotlib